Auto insurance for high-risk drivers in California

 Rates after a speeding ticket

-After receiving a single speeding ticket conviction, the cost of high-risk car insurance in California will increase by an average of at least 31%, according to quoted annual premiums from Quadrant Information Services.
+After receiving a single speeding ticket conviction, the cost of high-risk car insurance in California increase by an average of 36 percent, according to quoted annual premiums from Quadrant Information Services.
 In addition to a higher insurance premium, high-risk drivers will also typically have to pay several fees and fines based on how much the limit was exceeded.
 The cost of a speeding ticket in California can range widely, depending on how fast you were driving and whether or not any injuries resulted from the speeding incident.

 In the table below, we have included the average cost of car insurance before and after factoring in a speeding ticket.
 However, keep in mind that if you have more than one speeding ticket on your record, your high-risk car insurance premium could be more expensive than the average rates listed below.
-For the sake of comparison, however, these auto insurance companies’ quotes may be useful.
+The following auto insurance quotes may be useful for the sake of comparison.

 California average annual full coverage premium